The Penguin Pool Murder: Plot

-Gwen Parker (Mae Clarke) meets her former boyfriend Philip Seymour (Donald Cook) at the local aquarium, and asks him for some money so she can leave her husband, stockbroker Gerald Parker (Guy Usher); but Mr. Parker receives an anonymous telephone call tipping him off to the rendezvous.
+Gwen Parker meets her former boyfriend Philip Seymour at the local aquarium, and asks him for some money so she can leave her husband, stockbroker Gerald Parker; but Mr. Parker receives an anonymous telephone call tipping him off to the rendezvous.
 When he confronts the pair, Seymour knocks him out with a punch.
 As no witnesses see the altercation, he hides the unconscious man in the room behind an exhibit.

-Schoolteacher Hildegarde Withers (Edna May Oliver) takes her class on a field trip to the aquarium.
-She helps stop a pickpocket, "Chicago" Lew (Joe Hermano), by tripping him with her umbrella, but he slips away.
+Schoolteacher Hildegarde Withers takes her class on a field trip to the aquarium.
+She helps stop a pickpocket, "Chicago" Lew, by tripping him with her umbrella, but he slips away.
 Soon afterward, she loses her hatpin; one of her students finds it.
-Then she sees Parker's now-dead body falling into a pool housing a penguin.
+Then she sees Parker's corpse falling into a pool housing a penguin.

-Police Inspector Oscar Piper (James Gleason) arrives and uncovers several suspects: the widow and Seymour; Bertrand Hemingway (Clarence Wilson), the head of the aquarium, who had financial dealings with the deceased; and Chicago Lew, found hiding near the scene.
-Lawyer Barry Costello (Robert Armstrong), a bystander, catches Gwen Parker when she faints, and acquires a client when she is taken in for questioning.
+Police Inspector Oscar Piper arrives and uncovers several suspects: the widow and Seymour; Bertrand Hemingway, the head of the aquarium, who had financial dealings with the deceased; and Chicago Lew, found hiding near the scene.
+Lawyer Barry Costello, a bystander, catches Gwen Parker when she faints, and acquires a client when she is taken in for questioning.
 He also becomes Seymour's lawyer.

 Miss Withers makes herself useful to Piper by taking notes on his interviews and her observations, typing them up for him, calling attention to points he has missed, and making him a meal.
 He is appreciative enough to not object when she continues to insert herself into his investigation.
 However, she herself later becomes a suspect when it is determined that her hatpin was driven through the man's right ear into his brain.

 Seymour confesses to protect Mrs. Parker, but Miss Withers does not believe him.
 She convinces Piper to notify the press that the murder was committed with a thrust through the left ear.

 Later, Costello passes along a message from Chicago Lew, in which he claims to know the identity of the killer.
 When Piper and Miss Withers go to see him at the jail, though, they find him dead from hanging.
 Costello demonstrates a way in which Seymour could have escaped from his nearby cell using a duplicate key (which is found), strangled Lew, and hanged him with wire without entering Lew's cell.

 At the murder trial of Philip Seymour and Gwen Parker, Costello questions Miss Withers, but slips up, showing that he knew that Gerald Parker was killed via the right ear.
 He phoned the tip to Seymour and killed him because he is Gwen's lover and wanted her to himself.

 When Gwen Parker is released, the waiting Seymour slaps her in the face, to the amusement of Piper and Miss Withers.
 Piper then unexpectedly asks Miss Withers to marry him.
 She accepts.
 (In the sequel, Murder on the Blackboard, they are still single.)